mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 ## Objective

-Establish a secure, organized, and cost-conscious Microsoft Azure lab environment for the MRTG Azure Fundamentals series.
+Establish a secure, organized, governed, and cost-conscious Microsoft Azure lab environment for the **MRTG Azure Fundamentals: The Bridge** project.

 By completing this lab, I:

 - Secured the dedicated MRTG Microsoft account
 - Activated and validated an Azure subscription
-- Reviewed free-service and credit usage
+- Reviewed Azure credit and free-service usage
 - Established subscription-level cost visibility
 - Created a monthly Azure budget
-- Configured budget alert thresholds
+- Configured budget notification thresholds
 - Defined resource naming and tagging standards
 - Created the first governed Azure resource group
-- Validated tags, activity logging, and final cost-protection controls
+- Validated tags, administrative activity, and cost-protection controls

+This lab established the foundation required for the remaining Azure Fundamentals labs.

 ---